Athmika/SoftSysThinkLISP/Reports/Project Report.md

 Because we wanted to improve our skills manipulating strings in C, we decided not to use external libraries and instead parsed the input manually.
 We included error checking to make sure that certain syntax errors are identified and the program exits.

+We have attempted to implement a tree structure as a way to parse.
+This allows for nested commands like this (+ (+ 3 4) 5) to be evaluated.
+The operators are stored as a parent and the numbers are stored as a children.
+If the input contains more than one operator, a subtree will be created with its own following children.
+However, when we integrated the with the prompt function we had, It gave us a segmentation fault and we could not track the errors.

 ### Evaluation
 ```